bugsnag/bugsnag-js/examples/js/README.md

 To get set up, follow the instructions below.
 Don't forget to replace the placeholder API token with your own!

-1. Clone the repo and `cd` this this directory:
+1. Clone the repo and `cd` into this directory:
     ```sh
     git clone git@github.com:bugsnag/bugsnag-js.git
     cd bugsnag-js/examples/js